norswap/autumn/doc/autumn/guide/basic-parsers.md

   In that last example, we really mean that Z has a sub-parser, invokes it and matches the same input it does.

-- **Important**: If a parser fails, it must be as though it never modified the parse state.
+- **Important**: Per the [Transactionality Rule], ifa parser fails, it must be as though it never modified the parse state.
 The input position, AST, etc should be unchanged.

+[Transactionality Rule]: transactionality.md

 ## Matching Characters and Strings